At BIEN Conference main auditorium (at the forefront: Phillipe van Parijs)

+Nordic countries like Finland have always had some of the strongest economies in the world.
+While they might not be the biggest, their economies are reliable which leaves their citizens willing to look into different etoro kokemuksia and start investing because they know the economy isn’t at risk of failing.
+This economic security means that people are looking into different ways they can strengthen and improve the economy further – including basic income.
 The Opening Session, taking place at a large plenary auditorium, featured Tarja Halonen, former President of Finland, and a firm believer in sustainable development goals.
 She focused on international affairs, concerning these goals, underlining that these cannot be attained if people don’t feel included.
 Hence, according to her, sustainability is only possible if and when poverty and migration issues are solved at the base of the social pyramid.
 These two aspects can be seen as two sides of the same coin, since, according to Rutger Bregman (discussed in his book Utopia for Realists), the existence of borders is one of the main drivers of poverty across the world.
 However, as Tarja puts it, poverty is a difficult issue to talk about, since it involves a considerable amount of shame.

 To that introduction followed the first Plenary Session, where Phillip Alston, from the University of New York and Special Rapporteur of the United Nations, talked about human rights and how basic income should fit within its advocacy.
 Alston first referred to labour and social security rights, which are running thin everywhere in the world, if present at all.
 The right to an adequate standard of living also sounds reasonable but, in the same vein, is seldom realized in most regions.
 He also reports on several governments actual cutting on social services, under the banner of “tax changes”, which invariably end up amounting to several human rights violations.
 Not surprisingly, institutions like the IMF, World Bank and the OECD are “allergic” to human rights language.
 On the other hand, and despite universal basic income (UBI) is seldom referred in the human rights advocacy circles, Alston is certain these are not incompatible, even the contrary may be the case.
 According to him, it’s past time of tinkering with failed social security systems, which are getting more cumbersome and controlling by the day, to start and introduce new and radical ways.
 UBI is one of these ways, which will also help and push back against neo-liberal “giants” that are permanently forcing a full liberalization of the economy, without consideration to human rights.
 That and governments, stuck in the austerity and privatizations mindset.
 Alston concludes by saying that rage is actually a feeling necessary for something like a UBI to become a reality, since it requires mass mobilization and the insurgence against deep injustices in society.